- Search The Registry

 - My Account

-*On this date in 1846 the Mexican American War, also known as the Mexican War began.
+*On this date in 1846, the Mexican American War, also known as the Mexican War, began.

 In the U.S., increasingly divided by sectional rivalry, the war was a partisan issue and an essential element in the origins of the American Civil War.
 Most Whigs in the North and South opposed it; most Democrats supported it with Southern Democrats, animated by a popular belief in Manifest Destiny.
 This belief supported it in hope of adding slave-owning territory to the South and avoiding being outnumbered by the faster-growing North.
-John L. O’Sullivan, editor of the Democratic Review, coined this phrase in its context, stating that it must be “our manifest destiny to overspread the continent allotted by Providence for the free development of our yearly multiplying millions.”
+John L. O’Sullivan, the editor of the Democratic Review, coined this phrase in its context, stating that it must be “our manifest destiny to overspread the continent allotted by Providence for the free development of our yearly multiplying millions.”
 The war officially ended on February 2, 1848.